JoeLumbley/Animation/README.md

-To implement time-based motion, we use the elapsed time since the last frame was drawn (DeltaTime) to calculate the distance that the rectangle should move based on its speed (Velocity * DeltaTime).
+To implement time-based motion, we use the elapsed time since the last frame was drawn (DeltaTime) to calculate the distance that the rectangle should move based on its Velocity * DeltaTime.